martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-4-3.md

 Previously, things like controllers and model classes were auto-loaded by Composer.
 In 4.3, Laravel’s gone down the [PSR-4](http://www.php-fig.org/psr/psr-4/) route of auto-loading classes and for this your application’s classes now needs a name-space.

 Out of the box, this will simply be `App`.
-However, you can change this with a simply Artisan command.
+However, you can change this to something more unique with an Artisan command.
-In a console, simply run:
+In a console, run:

     $ php artisan app:name Acme

-And this will update _all_ class’s name-space to `Acme`.
+And this will update the name-space of _all_ your classes to be `Acme`.

-**Note:** If you want to use a name-space more than one level deep, i.e. the common `Vendor\Project` approach, then use _two_ back-slashes, i.e.
+**Note:** If you want to use a name-space more than one level deep, i.e. as per the common `Vendor\Project` convention, then use _two_ back-slashes, i.e.

     $ php artisan app:name Acme\\AwesomeProject

 <h2 id="requests">Requests</h2>

 Laravel 4.3 introduces the notion of “requests”.
-This is wrapping up logic that you would perform as part of a request, but are more than just a route filter.
+This is wrapping up logic that you would perform as part of a <abbr class="initialism" title="HyperText Transfer Protocol">HTTP</abbr> request, but are more than just a route filter.
-A prime candidate: validation.
+A prime candidate: data validation.

 Validation in Laravel is primarily performed using the in-built `Validator` class.
 But even then, every developer has their own way of doing validation.

-One method (that I used) was to store validation rules in a `$rules` array in your model class, and for your model class to also have a `isValid()` method that performed the validation and returned the result.
+One method (that I have admittedly used) was to store validation rules in a `$rules` array in your model class, and for your model class to also have an `isValid()` method that performed the actual validation against its set attributes and return the result.
-Purists would deride me (and others) for this approach, but it was simply and did the job for smaller apps.
+Purists would deride me (and others) for this approach, but it was simple and did the job for smaller apps.

-Laravel has wrapped validation into request objects that can also contain authentication.
+Laravel has wrapped validation into request objects that can also contain authorisation.
 Thinking in the case of registering, you would want to validate the data first.
-A request object for this would look something like this:
+A request object for that would look something like this:

 ```php
 <?php namespace App\Http\Requests\Auth;